kvasdopil/ui-gen/README.md

     - Arrows use Bezier curves that connect screen boundaries perpendicularly
     - Each overlay can only have one outgoing arrow (new arrows replace old ones)
     - **Persistent Storage**: Arrows are stored in `ConversationPoint.arrows` array along with HTML metadata
-    - Each arrow contains: `overlayIndex` (clickable index) and `targetScreenId` (destination screen)
+    - Each arrow contains: `overlayIndex` (clickable index), `targetScreenId` (destination screen), and optional `startPoint` (relative to screen center)
-    - Arrows are automatically saved with conversation entries and restored on page reload
+    - Arrows are automatically saved to database when completed (via `PUT /api/screens/:id/dialog/:dialogId`) and restored on page reload
+    - Stored as JSON in `DialogEntry.arrows` field in PostgreSQL database
     - Arrows move with screens when you drag them
     - Arrows scale with zoom and maintain consistent curvature
     - **Dynamic Height**: Screen heights are tracked and used for accurate boundary detection (supports screens taller than 844px)